 Under California law, strict products liability applies only when the consumer uses, or misuses, the product in a reasonably foreseeable way.
 This means that manufacturers and designers are required to think about how an average consumer would use the product – whether correctly or incorrectly.

 When a manufacturer or designer fails to consider the possible ways in which the average consumer might use or misuse a product, the manufacturer or designer may be strictly liable for any injuries that occur.
 For example, if a consumer purchases a skateboard, and the skateboard explodes as the consumer is riding it down the street, a strict liability case would ensue.
 In that case, the consumer was using the skateboard in a reasonably foreseeable manner, and the skateboard exploded, injuring the consumer.
 However, if the consumer was using the skateboard as a way to transport bottles of beer from one end of the bar to the other, and in the process the consumer was injured by the flying bottles of beer and the skateboard crashing onto the other end of the bar with great force, then strict liability would not apply.
 Using a skateboard as a beverage transportation device is not a reasonably foreseeable use for a skateboard, so the manufacturer or designer cannot be held liable for any resulting injuries.

-The attorneys as Willoughby Brod are well-versed in products liability law and have helped countless consumers obtain a full recovery on their injuries from defective products.
+The attorneys as Brod Law Firm are well-versed in products liability law and have helped countless consumers obtain a full recovery on their injuries from defective products.
 If you or a loved one has been injured by a defective product in California, contact us today at (800) 427-7020 or visit us online to schedule your free consultation.